How to Do Morning Pages: A Step-by-Step Guide for Mental Clarity

 Can you type morning pages instead of writing by hand?

 Cameron specifies handwriting, and the science supports her.
 A 2024 EEG study found that handwriting activates far broader neural connectivity than typing, including regions tied to memory and emotional processing [3].
 Typing also lets you edit on the fly, which introduces self-censorship and defeats the purpose.
-If a physical limitation prevents handwriting, typing is better than skipping the practice entirely.
+If joint pain, a motor impairment, or another physical condition makes extended handwriting difficult, typing is a workable fallback — the practice still delivers value even without the full handwriting benefit.
+Another option for those with severe hand limitations: dictate into a voice memo app, then listen back once without editing.
+It is a rougher approximation but preserves the unfiltered quality the method depends on.

 How long does it take to write three morning pages?